 A copy of the initial source test report or other documentation demonstrating that the gas collection and control system has been installed and operated for a minimum of 15 years, unless the owner or operator can demonstrate to the satisfaction of the Executive Officer that due to declining methane rates the landfill is unable to operate the gas collection and control system for a 15-year period.

-Surface emissions monitoring results needed to verify that landfill surface methane concentration measurements do not exceed the limits specified in section 95465.
+Surface emissions monitoring results needed to verify that landfill surface methane emission measurements do not exceed the limits specified in section 95465.

-Annual Report: Any owner or operator subject to the requirements of this subarticle, except section 95463, must prepare an annual report for the period of January 1 through December 31 of each year.
-Each annual report must be submitted to the Executive Officer by March 15 of the following year.
-The annual report must contain the following information:
+Annual Gas Collection and Control System Report: Any owner or operator subject to the requirements of this subarticle, except section 95463(b),shall prepare an annual report for the period of January 1 through December 31 of each year.
+Each annual report shall be submitted to the Executive Officer by March 15 of the following year.
+The annual report shall be submitted as described in section 95470(b)(9).
+The annual report shall contain the following information:

-MSW landfill name, owner and operator, address, and solid waste information system (SWIS) identification number.
+Facility name, owner and operator, address, current email address, phone number, solid waste information system (SWIS) identification number, landfill operational status (active, inactive, or closed), year the landfill first and last accepted waste, the expected year of landfill final closure, and the year that the gas collection and control system was initially installed and in full operation.

-Total volume of landfill gas collected (reported in standard cubic feet).
+Total volume (reported in standard cubic feet) and average composition (reported in percent methane and percent carbon dioxide by volume) of the landfill gas collected over the reporting period.

-Average composition of the landfill gas collected over the reporting period (reported in percent methane and percent carbon dioxide by volume).
+Total volume of landfill gas supplied to a third-party, the composition of the gas (reported in percent methane and percent carbon dioxide by volume), and the recipient of the gas.

+For each gas control device or treatment system:

+Device type and identifier, year of installation, and minimum and maximum rating (in standard cubic feet per minute or million British thermal units per hour).

-Gas control device type, year of installation, rating, fuel type, and total amount of landfill gas combusted in each control device.
+Total amount of landfill gas combusted, sold, or otherwise used in each control device or other end use (in standard cubic feet).

-The date that the gas collection and control system was installed and in full operation.

-The percent methane destruction efficiency of each gas control device(s).

-Type and amount of supplemental fuels burned with the landfill gas in each device.
+Type and amount of supplemental fuel burned with the landfill gas, including any pilot or start-up fuel.

+Percent methane destruction efficiency from the most recent source test, the date the test was performed, and the due date of the next source test.

-Total volume of landfill gas shipped off-site, the composition of the landfill gas collected (reported in percent methane and percent carbon dioxide by volume), and the recipient of the gas.
+The volume of landfill gas received (in standard cubic feet) from each MSW landfill (identified by landfill name and SWIS identification number) and the composition of the landfill gas received (in percent methane and percent carbon dioxide by volume).

+End use application of landfill gas and any incentive program participation regarding the end use of the landfill gas.

+Topographic map of the site in an electronic format compatible with viewing in a geographic information system (e.g., file formats of .shp or .kml) showing the following, with separate files as needed to show any changes each quarter (i.e., up to four files), corresponding to the dates of surface emissions monitoring for quarters when monitoring occurred:

-Most recent topographic map of the site showing the areas with final cover and a geomembrane and the areas with final cover without a geomembrane with corresponding percentages over the landfill surface.
+The perimeter of the permitted disposal area, the area of the landfill under which decomposable solid waste has been placed, and areas with daily, intermediate, and final cover, including the cover material type over the landfill surface.